savinmikhail/dist-size-optimizer/README.md

 - Improve CI/CD pipeline performance
 - Keep production packages clean

-This tool helps you identify what should be excluded.
+This tool helps you identify what should be excluded and can automatically fix your `.gitattributes` file.

 ## Installation